 I should give credit where its due and thank Tony Gentilcore for this one.
 I hadn’t heard of this exercise until I read his blog.
 I have been using it with clients and athletes to great affect, ever since.
 In a day and age where people are more often than not stuck in excessive anterior pelvic tilt and thoracic spine flexion, mostly due to the technological age that we live in, the dead-bug is an exercise that can be used to solve the problem.
 It provides multiple benefits for our athletes and clients and really is a ‘bang for your buck’ exercise.

 - Puts the athlete in more of a posterior pelvic tilt

 - Allows the athlete to feel what neutral feels like by using the ground as feed back.

 - Gets the athlete thinking about rib position while bracing the trunk and breathing.

 - Allows for the athlete contract and use the usually dormant deep intra abdominal muscles (the wee wee muscles).

 - Gets the athlete to think about their breathing patterns and how it affects the spine/trunk.

 - Does all the above while moving the extremities of the upper and lower body in a coordinated way.

-When athletes and clients see the exercise being performed, don’t be surprised if they scoff at it at first, because it looks so simple and easy.
-Oh but how quickly that view changes after they give this exercise a go and do it properly.
+Often when people see the exercise being performed, don’t be surprised if they scoff at it, because it looks so simple and easy to execute.
+However, that view changes very shortly after they give this exercise a try.

-I have also found this exercise to be particularly useful in treating those that have major lumbar lordosis and lower back pain.
-They just cant believe how much better their back feels after a few weeks of performing this exercise alongside some other trunk exercises, which you can read about it hear.
+I have also found this exercise to be particularly useful in treating those that exhibit major extension through lower back (lumbar lordosis) and lower back pain.
+Often people cant believe how much better their back feels after a few weeks of performing this exercise, alongside some other trunk exercises, which you can read about it hear.